Bald Eagle Valley: Rail

 Construction began in 1858 on Centre County's first railroad, the Bellefonte and Snow Shoe Railroad, which entered the valley through the Spring Creek water gap at Milesburg.
 By 1862 the line up the Wallace Run side valley, from Wingate to the timber and coal resources of Snow Shoe, was completed.
 It ran along the stream bed to the foot of the Allegheny Front, then climbed half of the line's 886 ft vertical rise via a unique series of switchbacks in a steep box canyon near 40.99°N 77.88°W.

 The Pennsylvania Railroad financed the construction of the Bald Eagle Valley Railroad line through the valley, along the floodplain from Tyrone to Lock Haven.
 When completed in 1865, it used the Bellefonte & Snow Shoe Railroad track between Wingate and Milesburg.
 The Pennsylvania Railroad bought the Bellefonte & Snow Shoe Railroad in 1881, making its former line the Snow Shoe and Bellefonte branches.
 The Snow Shoe branch has been abandoned, but the Nittany and Bald Eagle Railroad shortline still runs the lines from Tyrone to Lock Haven and Bellefonte.

 Air

 Ridge Soaring Gliderport, the only airport in the valley, is active (except in winter) with pilot training and glider rides.
 The former Peterson Memorial Airport, near Tyrone, closed in 1976, and was converted to an industrial park.

+North of the valley, near Black Moshannon State Park, lies Mid-State Regional Airport, however, it was shut down after the creation of University Park Airport.